AustralianBioCommons/atol/README.md

 ## About

-This repository hosts documentation for the Australian Tree of Life infrastructure capability project.
+This repository hosts documentation about the infrastructure being developed by the Australian Tree of Life Bioinformatics team.

 ## Acknowledgements